The Visa Buxx card was the first teen prepaid card, but it’s hard to come by these days. What’s left and what are the alternatives?

 One of the founders of both PAYjr cited the insufficient size of the teen prepaid card market as a key reason for discontinuing their Visa Buxx card.
 While its successor, CardLab still distributed the Buxx card for a few more years, CardLab’s focus shifted primarily to gift cards.

-For those still interested in the Visa Buxx card, those are the only remaining options.
+For those still interested in this card, those are the only remaining options.
 And both financial institutions offer the Visa Buxx card only to existing account holders.

 For those that have an account, the Navy Federal Buxx card is cheap.
 There is no activation fee, monthly fee or transaction fees.
 The card also offers free ATM withdrawals at Navy Federal ATMs and other ATMs in its network.
 Out-of-network ATM transactions are $1.00 plus the ATM owner’s surcharge.

-The TD Bank Visa Buxx, called TD Go, charges an initial $4.95 activation fee but no monthly or transaction fees.
+The TD Bank Visa Buxx, called TD Go Reloadable Prepaid Card, charges an initial $4.95 activation fee but no monthly or transaction fees.
 It also offers free ATM withdrawals at TD Bank ATMs but charges $3.00 for other ATMs.
 The TD Go card also charges for reloading the card–$1.00 per transaction.

 Navy Federal Credit Union serves only military personnel and other Department of Defense employees and veterans.
 And TD Bank is limited to a 13 state region–mostly East Coast.